-The museum is a public charity with tax-exempt status under Section 501(c)(3) of the United States Internal Revenue Code.
+Through the financial support of people like you, Sandbar Mitchell will once again grace the skies in honor of our veterans.
+The museum is a non-profit organization under Section 501(c)(3) of the United States Internal Revenue Code.
 Contributions donated to the museum are fully tax-deductible.

 The aircraft pictured above, North American B-25J serial number 44-30733, served her country as a bomber trainer here in the United States before being converted to a Fire Retardant Bomber.
 It became known as Sandbar Mitchell after a gear up landing on a Tanana River sand bar near Fairbanks, Alaska in June of 1969 where it was abandoned to time.
 Until July 5, 2013 when it took leave of the sand bar, forty-four years later, to be recovered by Patrick Mihalek and the Warbirds of Glory Museum team.